openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 Ideally, e2e coverage of installing OpenShift in an AWS account with SCP permissions defined in a way that would otherwise fail without bypassing permissions checking.
-Acceptably, simply running the installation with the environment variable defined to force bypassing permissions checking.
+Acceptably, simply running the installation with the install-config `forceCredentialsMode` field defined to bypass permissions checking.

 We should also consider the case where OpenShift was installed in an AWS account without SCPs defined, but the account is then migrated to an environment where SCPs are now defined post-installation.
-CCO should be able to recover by an admin defining the ConfigMap to force CCO into `mint` or `passthrough` mode as appropriate.
+CCO should be able to recover by an admin defining the CloudCredentialOperatorConfig CR to force CCO into `mint` or `passthrough` mode as appropriate.
 CCO will eventually settle into a functioning state (assuming the credentials have sufficient permissions).

 ### Graduation Criteria